 It shows a typical pay stub surrounded by Fintech startup logos.
 Each of the startups shown is vying to 'own' different parts of your salary, such as benefits, savings, debt financing etc.

 However, while each of these companies may offer a vastly improved experience over a traditional player in the space, do I really want to login to five different apps/portals to manage my money?

-Looking at this image another way, what if instead of showing the startups that are competing separately for parts of your paycheck, all of these startups were accessible from one place within the portal of a non-traditional bank, such as ADP.
+Viewed another way what if, instead of showing the startups that are competing separately for parts of your paycheck, all of these startups were accessible from one place, say, within the portal of a non-traditional bank, such as ADP.

 In this scenario, instead of being content to simply ‘pay’ 1 in 6 Americans, ADP decides they wanted to get into the banking business, applies for an (admittedly hard to get) banking license, sets up checking accounts, and offers startups a shot at accessing and managing customers’ cash from a centralized portal?

 ADP - or any other player with a large customer base and existing financial infrastructure (*cough* Starbucks ) - could create their own marketplace to house third-party financial apps, just like with my smartphone.